rathaumons/pyppbox/README.md

 <!--- ![alt text](https://raw.githubusercontent.com/rathaROG/screenshot/master/pyppbox/pyppbox_launchGUI.png) --->

-## ⚠️ IMPORTANT NOTICES (July 25, 2022)
+## ⚠️ IMPORTANT NOTICES (July 27, 2022)

-* Add GPL-3.0 license
+* Add GPLv3+ license
-* This is the main repo of pyppbox.
-Unfortunately, due to [the complicated license of OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/LICENSE), it will be dropped and replaced by [MMPose](https://github.com/open-mmlab/mmpose).
+* OpenPose is completely removed due to [the complicated license of OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/LICENSE) and it will be replaced by [MMPose](https://github.com/open-mmlab/mmpose) in the future versions.
 Stay tune for this amazing update!
-* Please refer to [this repo pyppbox-paper](https://github.com/rathaumons/pyppbox-paper) for those who want OpenPose or to repduce the results in the paper.
+* Please refer to [this repo pyppbox-paper](https://github.com/rathaumons/pyppbox-paper) for those who want OpenPose or want to reproduce the results in the paper.

 ## ⚽ Comparison Results